MarcoCiaramella/OpenSimplexNoise/README.md

 The Android library from the gist https://gist.github.com/KdotJPG/b1270127455a94ac5d19
 ## How to import in your Android project
-Add the JitPack in your root build.gradle at the end of repositories:
+Add JitPack in your root build.gradle at the end of repositories:

 ```
 allprojects {